pnp/sp-dev-fx-webparts/samples/react-page-navigator/README.md

 -------|----|--------
 1.0|September 5, 2019|Initial release
 1.1|October 20, 2021|SPFx Upgraded to 1.12.1 and code refactored
+1.2|May 6, 2022|Added handling for special characters

 ## Minimal Path to Awesome

-- `git clone` the repo
+* Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-page-navigator) then unzip it)
+* From your command line, change your current directory to the directory containing this sample (`react-page-navigator`, located under `samples`)
-- `npm i`
+  * `npm i`
-- `gulp bundle --ship`
+  * `gulp bundle --ship`
-- `gulp package-solution --ship`
+  * `gulp package-solution --ship`
-- Add the app package to Site Collection App Catalog and Install the App
+* Add the app package to Site Collection App Catalog and Install the App
-- Add the web part to a page in the Site Collection
+* Add the web part to a page in the Site Collection

 > This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
-Visit https://aka.ms/spfx-devcontainer for further instructions.
+Visit <https://aka.ms/spfx-devcontainer> for further instructions.

 ## Solution